Madeline Kingsbury case: What to know about the trial of Adam Fravel

 How long will the trial be?

-The trial will take place at the Blue Earth County Justice Center, and is expected to last at least three weeks.
+The trial will take place at the Blue Earth County Justice Center in Mankato and is expected to last at least three weeks.

 Venue change

-In August, Fravel’s defense team successfully petitioned Winona County Judge Nancy Buytendorp to move his murder trial out of Winona County – a move said to further ensure an unbiased jury.
+In August, Fravel’s defense team successfully petitioned Winona County Judge Nancy Buytendorp to move the trial out of the county – a move said to further ensure an unbiased jury.

 A court filing by Judge Buytendorp says that, "after careful consideration, the court finds that Blue Earth County is best positioned to ensure the impartiality required for a fair trial and is well-suited to accommodate this Winona County case."

-Judge Buytendorp previously granted Fravel's motion to change his trial's venue, citing pre-trial publicity and community involvement in the case as reasons to move it out of Winona County, according to court documents.
+Judge Buytendorp previously granted Fravel's motion to change the trial venue, citing pre-trial publicity and community involvement in the case as reasons to move it out of Winona County, according to court documents.

-In briefings filed in May, Fravel's legal team said it commissioned a survey that showed the vast majority of Winona County residents (89%) were aware of the case and, of that group, 74% had "formed an opinion that [Fravel] caused the death of Madeline Kingsbury."
+In briefings filed in May, Fravel's legal team said it commissioned a survey that showed the vast majority of Winona County residents (89%) were aware of the case.
+Of that group, 74% had "formed an opinion that [Fravel] caused the death of Madeline Kingsbury."

 In response, the prosecution has pointed to the decision in the Derek Chauvin trial for the murder of George Floyd – which was not moved out of Hennepin County.